 - Thirdly, no!
 Desktops aren’t dead.
 They are still predominant, for visits to B2B or even B2C websites.
 Despite all the chit-chat about mobile-first and mobile-only, it seems that when searching for online training or real estate, no device beats a good old computer.

 - Fourthly, a prevalence of direct traffic, through search (often more than 50%) and referrers (external links).
 If the contributions of views through social media remain modest (only influencers or mainstream media manage to push the envelope for social media visits).
 Paid media, truth be told, brings few visits to blogs (Polite warning!
 SEMRUSH isn’t talking about websites in this instance, but blogs, a very different kettle of fish).

-What conclusions should we draw from these two studies on the state content marketing
+What conclusions should we draw from these two studies on the future of content marketing

 So what can we learn from all this?

 - Firstly, if your content is trivial, mainstream, made of database entries or inspired by standardised content (Reuters newswire or suchlike for example) there is a good chance that a robot will take your place.
 What impact on SEO will that have?
 It is highly likely that Google (as we only have one search engine left at the moment), will be able to fight standardised content.
 Or they will be able to identify that such material has been produced by bots, as soon as this type of content is massively widespread.
 Producing content automatically and flooding the Internet with bot-made text will, therefore, over time, become less and less powerful.
 It will be a robot vs robot SEO war, it’s inevitable.

 - In B2B, where analysis, relevance and expertise are required, I don’t see any direct threats from robotic content production tools.
 Of course, this situation may change in a few years.
 Automatic translators have fooled me before, so these automated solutions might become more potent in the future. ..